HunterCartier702/RHCSA-Home-Lab/README.md

 $ podman images # list images on machine
 $ podman run alpinenmap:1.0 # runs nmap scan on localhost

+# another example with more options
-# podman build -t mypython:latest -f Randomfile .
+$ podman build -t mypython:latest -f Randomfile .
 # -t mypython:latest: names the image mypython with the tag latest
 # -f Randomfile: tells podman which file to use, defaults to Containerfile or Dockerfile if omitted
 # '.': context directory (everything in . can be copied with COPY in the Containerfile)